Cookies are required for basic website functions. This ensures that the website functions properly.

 If you obtain an extension of time to file your federal income tax return, you are automatically allowed the same extension of time to file your West Virginia income tax return.
 You must enter on your return the date to which the extension was granted.
 If a federal extension was granted electronically, write "Federal Extension granted" and the confirmation number at the top of the form.
 Enter the extended due date in the appropriate box.
 A copy of federal Schedule 4868 must be attached to your return.

-You do not need to submit a request for an extension to the department prior to the time you file your Wisconsin return.
-When you file your Form 1 enclose either:
+You do not need to submit a request for an extension to us prior to the time you file your Wisconsin return.
+When you file your Form 1 enclose either of the following: